jayyski/CyberSecurity/WebHackTips.md

 noninvasively.

  1. Identify any forgotten password functionality within the application.
-If this is not explicitly linked from published content, it may still be implemented (see Chapter 4).
+If this is not explicitly linked from published content, it may still be implemented (see Chapter 4).

  2. Understand how the forgotten password function works by doing a complete walk-through using an account you control.